 Auckland Transport ("AT") is proposing the Speed Limits Amendment Bylaw 2022 to amend its Speed Limits Bylaw 2019 and set new permanent or variable speed limits for over 800 roads (of over 14,000) across Auckland, with these new limits to come into force on 31 May 2022 for most of the proposed roads, and 13 June 2022 for roads associated with schools to allow changes to be made at the start of the school week.
+Please note, the proposed implementation dates may change due to delays caused by Covid-19.

 AT is seeking feedback on this proposal following the Special Consultative Procedure of the Local Government Act, 2002.